 4. Cornrows Updo

-The hair is braided very close to the scalp to form raised rows that give the appearance of cornrows.
-You can do these in straight lines or get creative and experiment with zig-zag partitions to get a snazzy result.
-Next, braid your hair to the tips, and then roll the braids at the top of the head in the form of a bun.
-The braids of the updo, which lie perpendicular to the cornrows, make for a striking hairstyle.
-Pin them in place using bobby pins, and you are all set to go!
+Create a striking hairstyle by braiding the hair close to the scalp, forming raised rows that mimic the appearance of cornrows.
+Experiment with straight lines or get creative with zig-zag partitions for a unique and striking result.
+Proceed to braid the hair to the tips and gather the braids at the top of the head, fashioning them into a bun.
+The braids of the updo, arranged perpendicularly to the cornrows, contribute to the overall captivating look.
+Secure them in place with bobby pins, and you’re ready to go!

 5. Glamorous Parallel Braids

-Braid broader sections of your hair in parallel so that you have about half a dozen braids on your crown.
+Braid broader sections of your hair in parallel so you have about half a dozen braids on your crown.
 Start the first braid from the forehead and continue till the hair ends.
-Gather all the braids at the back into a single braid, or you can twist them up into an updo.
+Gather all the braids at the back into a single braid or twist them into an updo.
 Accessorize the braids on the crown with beads or stones to get a jazzy look.

 6. Braided Bob